woltapp/memories/README.md

 # memories
-Links and description of tools together with a play project for exploring memory problems
+Links and descriptions of tools together with a play project for exploring JVM/ART memory problems

 ## Included code